Fallopian tubes are tubes that lead from the ovaries to the uterus. A tubal ligation is a sterilization procedure to

 Problems from the procedure are rare, but all procedures have some risk.
 Potential problems include: InfectionBleedingAdverse reactions to anesthesiaDamage to other organsEctopic pregnancy

 Some factors that may increase the risk of problems include: SmokingObesityPrevious abdominal surgery

 A physical exam and pregnancy test will be done.

 You may need to stop taking some medications up to 1 week before the procedure.

 You may receive one of the following: General anesthesia

 —blocks pain and keeps you asleep through the surgery

 —numbs the area from the chest down to the legs; given as an injection in the back

-The doctor will make a small cut in the area of the navel.
+A small cut will be made in the area of the navel.
 A harmless gas will then be inserted through this cut and into your abdomen.
 The gas will inflate the abdominal cavity.
-This will make it easier for the doctor to see the internal organs.
-The doctor will then insert a long, thin tool called a laparoscope.
-This tool will contain a small camera and lighting system, which will let the doctor see inside the abdomen.
-The doctor may make a second cut just above the pubic hair to insert a tool for grasping the fallopian tubes.
+This will make it easier to view the internal organs.
+A long, thin instrument called a laparoscope will be inserted.
+It will contain a small camera and lighting system, which will let the doctor see inside the abdomen.
+A second cut may be made just above the pubic hair to insert an instrument for grasping the fallopian tubes.
 The tubes will be closed in 1 of the following ways: Ligation—tying and cutting of the tubeSealing by creating scar tissueRemoving a small piece of the tubeApplying plastic bands or clips

-The tools will then be removed and the openings will be closed with stitches.
+The instruments will then be removed and the openings will be closed with stitches.